 90 minutes before you go to bed, switch off your computer and remove your iPhone from your bedroom, charge it elsewhere in the house.
 If Aunt Mabel wants to get hold of you in an emergency she will find you, so get rid of your iPhone remove it from the side of your bed.

 What you eat during the day will have an effect on how you sleep at night.
 I have practised and played with this for years.
 I teach late at night and have to eat when I get home.
 I am hungry and want to eat something that will help me sleep.

 Eating protein evenly throughout will help you sleep at night.

 Magnesium is a great supplement to help menopausal women or you can have a bath in Epsom salts – tried it didn’t like it, might work for you.
 Let me know.

 There are some foods on that list I won’t eat in excess because of the high fructose sugar rush like bananas or too they contain too much Omega 6 like nuts.
 I am a big nut fan however you need to know the best ones to consume.
 Macadamias are a highly anti-inflammatory nut because they have a high monounsaturated fat content.
 Almonds are the second most anti-inflammatory nut and low levels of Omega 6.

 SO my easy suggestion is to munch on green leafy veg before bed!

 I think not!
-I prefer FAGE yogurt – full fat and full of magnesium, probiotics and makes me full and happy.
+I prefer FAGE yoghurt – full fat and full of magnesium, probiotics and makes me full and happy.
 It works for me.
 What will work for you?

-I prefer FAGE yogurt – full fat and full of magnesium, probiotics and makes me full and happy.
+I prefer FAGE yoghurt – full fat and full of magnesium, probiotics and makes me full and happy.
 It works for me.
 What will work for you?

 My energy levels are through the roof at 50, way more than I was at 20 or even in my 30s.”